 In 2016, in the middle of his “watershed period,” de Grassi found himself at Skywalker Sound (a facility at film director George Lucas’ workspace and ranch in Northern California), to record a live internet broadcast with the pop and jazz singer Jenna Mammina.
 After taking his Lowden signature model out of the case and playing just a few notes, he had a revelation.
 “I thought it sounded like one of the best concert halls I’d ever played,” he says.
 “I knew I had to record there and booked Skywalker without knowing fully what I was going to do.”

 The results of the Skywalker sessions are heard on The Bridge, de Grassi’s first solo album since 2003’s Now and Then: Folk Songs for the 21st Century.
 On The Bridge, de Grasssi plays originals, while also offering his interpretations of Jimi Hendrix (“Angel”), George and Ira Gershwin (“It Ain’t Necessarily So”), and traditional folk numbers (“Shenandoah” and “Sí Bheag, Sí Mhór”).
 De Grassi’s concepts and techniques on the album are both subtler and more complex than standard steel-string fare.
-In this lesson, edited and condensed from the accompanying video on AG’s website, he breaks down some of the key moments.
+In this lesson, edited and condensed from the video above, he breaks down some of the key moments.

 The track “Mr. B Takes a Walk in the Rain” has a curious title and an exciting mixture of funk rhythms and jazz harmonies.
 Can you explain what’s going on here?